agirlnamedsophia/bedframe/README.md

 * System dependencies
   - postgres

-* Configuration

 * Database creation
-  - rake db:setup
+  - `rake db:setup && rake db:reset`
+  this will seed some phony data if you want to mess around in the console, or you can just run the test suite

 * Database initialization

 * How to run the test suite
- - spring rspec spec
+ - I develop with [ZEUS](https://github.com/burke/zeus) locally, so I just run "zeus test", but you can also run rspec spec

 * Services
  - it would make sense to set up a cron job to fulfill! (ie: "ship") any shipments that are processing